 What is the best way to partition my drive?

 If you have a Windows XP, Vista or Windows 7 disk you can install the Operating System and create partitions during the install.
 The installation will ask you how much of the drive you want to use for the Windows install, and you can specify a portion of the drive’s space and leave the rest to be formatted later within Windows.
 That extra space is another partition.
 Or you can try a free non-destructive partition utility to partition a drive with data already on it.

 Can I recover data that has been erased by my hard drive?

-Yes, there are programs out there that recove lost data quite esily.
+Yes, there are programs out there that recover lost data quite easily.
 The important thing to remember is that data will be overwritten the more you use the PC.
-So if you accidently erased something critical, be sure to stop and use a program like Undelete Now to get the data back or find data recovery software in our downloads site.
+So if you accidentally erased something critical, be sure to stop and use a program like Recuva.

 If you have any other questions about hard drives that were not covered above, let us know in the comments section below.